mskilab-org/nf-jabba/README.md

 > to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline)
 > with `-profile test` before running the workflow on actual data.

+### Setting up the ***samplesheet.csv*** file for input:

+You need to create a samplesheet with information regarding the samples that you want to run the pipeline on.
+You need to specify the path of your **samplesheet** using the `--input` flag to specify the location.
+Make sure the input file is a *comma-separated* file and must contain headers with info discussed below. *It is highly recommended to provide the **absolute path** for inputs inside the samplesheet rather than relative paths.*

+To mention a sample as paired tumor-normal, it has to be specified with the same `patient` ID, a different `sample`, and their respective `status`.
+For instance, a `tumor` sample should be mentioned **1** in `status` field for a sample, if it is normal mention **0**.
+If there are multiple `sample` IDs, `nf-jabba` will consider them as separate samples and output the results on separate folders based on `patient`, rest assured all the runs will be separate based on `patient`, so no need to be concerned with getting the outputs mixed.

+You need to specify the desired output directory path using `--outdir` flag when you start a run so that the outputs get stored on your designated folder and separated by `tool` and `sample` names in folders.

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):